Infrastructure Entity Disclosures

 For detailed information related to this disclosure principle see the:

-Note 26 of the 31 December 2014 Southern Cross Airports Corporation Limited accounts.
+Valuation policy in Note 11 of the 31 December 2018 Sydney Airport Limited accounts.

 (a) the current distribution policy and any rights that the entity has to change the policy;